allebb/plexity/README.md

 This library is fully unit tested using [PHPUnit](https://phpunit.de/).

-I use [TravisCI](https://travis-ci.org/) for continuous integration, which triggers tests for PHP 5.3, 5.4, 5.5, 5.6, 7.0, 7.1, 7.3, 7.3 and the PHP nightly builds every time a commit is pushed.
+I use [TravisCI](https://travis-ci.org/) for continuous integration, which triggers tests for PHP 5.3, 5.4, 5.5, 5.6, 7.0, 7.1, 7.3 and 7.3 every time a commit is pushed.

 If you wish to run the tests yourself you should run the following: